Retailers swallow online food cost to lock in shoppers

 Dutch retailer Ahold, which runs U.S. online grocer Peapod as well as sites for groceries and general goods in the Netherlands and Belgium, is another that plans to keep investing in e-commerce despite the hit to profitability.

-In the first quarter, online sales for all Ahold's e-commerce sites grew 20 percent to 362 million euros (287.96 million pounds) while the group's underlying operating margin slipped to 4 percent from 4.1 percent a year ago.
+In the first quarter, online sales for all Ahold's e-commerce sites grew 20 percent to 362 million euros ($493.79 million), while the group's underlying operating margin slipped to 4 percent from 4.1 percent a year ago.
 Its online grocery businesses have yet to break even but its Bol.com general merchandise site made an unspecified profit in 2013.

 Ahold is using its network of supermarkets as pick-up points for non-food online orders from sister firm Bol.com in the same way that Waitrose in Britain does with partner John Lewis[JLPLC.UL].